-- Click on the + icon to add media and you will see the four patterns to choose from in the list of options described below.
+Click on the + icon to add a step and you will see the four form components to choose from in the list of options described below.

 The Form Patterns

-Below you'll find an example and description of each pattern available.
+Below you'll find a description and example of each pattern available.

-The 'Radio Select' option allows you to give your guests choices to select (respondents can only select one option out of the form).
+The 'Radio Select' option allows you to give your guests choices to select (respondents can only select one option on the form).

 Free-form Text Input

 The small and large 'text input' options allow you to ask questions or provide prompts to be answered with qualitative feedback.
-This type of form is what you might expect to see when being asked to provide general feedback or comments, or as a follow up to an NPS® response.
+This type of form is what you might expect to see when being asked to provide general feedback or comments, or as a follow up to an NPS®.

 Either of the 'Text input' options will allow you to create questions/prompts that need to be populated with a certain type of data.
 This comes most in handy when asking for an email or phone number that needs to be in a certain format.
 When setting up the field, select the 'Field Options' and then choose what format the data needs to be in from the dropdown.